factorial-io/phabalicious/docs/configuration.md

   * `laravel` for laravel-based applications
   * `k8s` to interact with an application hosted in a Kubernetes cluster

+Needs can be set also per `host`.
+You can also declare `additionalNeeds` per host.
+If you need to "remove" a need on a per host-bases you need to completely override `needs`.

 **Example for drupal 7**

 ```yaml